-Background and Summary of the Factual Basis for the Proposed Rules
+Background and Summary of the Factual Basis for the Adopted Rules

-The proposed rulemaking will implement Senate Bill (SB) 1289, 88th Texas Regular Legislative Session (2023), which amended the Texas Water Code (TWC), Chapter 26, by adding §26.02715.
+Senate Bill (SB) 1289, 88th Texas Regular Legislative Session (2023), amended the Texas Water Code (TWC), Chapter 26, by adding §26.02715.
 The bill allows a wastewater treatment facility that treats domestic wastewater for reuse to dispose of the treated wastewater without a permit for an alternative means of disposal, if the facility disposes of the treated wastewater through a wastewater collection system and has consent of the operator of the wastewater collection system that will receive the treated wastewater, and any treatment facility that will further treat the water.

-The bill requires TCEQ to expand the existing requirements established under 30 Texas Administrative Code (TAC) Chapter 210 (Use of Reclaimed Water), Subchapter A (General Provisions) to clarify the applicability of 30 TAC Chapter 321 (Control of Certain Activities by Rule), Subchapter P (Reclaimed Water Production Facilities) and related definitions.
+TCEQ is adopting amendments to Title 30 of the Texas Administrative Code (TAC) Chapter 210 (Use of Reclaimed Water), Subchapter A (General Provisions) to clarify the applicability of 30 TAC Chapter 321 (Control of Certain Activities by Rule), Subchapter P (Reclaimed Water Production Facilities), and related definitions.